Nikhil-P-C/SDLdemo/README.md

-🚀 Network Lobby
+Network Lobby

 * Network Lobby is a C++ GUI application demonstrating SDL2 and ENet for creating an interactive networked lobby.

 * Update: On 13-08-2025, the project was updated to integrate ENet and renamed Network Lobby.

-🎯 Features
+Features

-* 💬 Real-time chat lobby
+* Real-time chat lobby

-* 🎮 Game-like interactive lobby

-* 🎵 Integrated music playback

-* ✨ Modern and responsive GUI

-🛠️ Build Instructions
+Build Instructions

  Note: Currently, the project is platform-dependent and works only on Visual Studio. on visual studio not on visual studio code